 2100.2 Procedures:

-The accounts receivable balances are reviewed monthly by [position title], along with assigned staff.
+The accounts receivable balances are reviewed monthly by Office Admin/Treasurer, along with assigned staff.

 Notices are sent for all accounts 30 or more days past their due date.

-Finance charges of [x] percent per month are assessed on all accounts past due as provided by District [identify the ordinance or resolution imposing late payment charges].
+Finance charges or resolution imposing late payment charges of [x] percent per month are assessed on all accounts past due as provided by District [identify the ordinance].

-Credit memos are limited to control of the [position title], after consulting with the General Manager or his or her designee.
+Credit memos are limited to control of the Office Admin/Treasurer, after consulting with the General Manager or his or her designee.

-At month-end closing, an accounts receivable schedule is prepared, reviewed, and reconciled to the General Ledger.
+At month-end closing, within quickbooks, an accounts receivable schedule is prepared, reviewed, and reconciled to the General Ledger.
 The trial balance report is compared to the General Ledger for accuracy.

 An appropriate allowance for bad debt is carried on the Balance Sheet.
 Every attempt is made for collection.
 At year-end it is determined if there are uncollectible items and, if so, those are written off by the [position title], upon approval by the General Manager or his or her designee.
 Any amount over the approved allowance for bad debt must be approved by the Board of Directors/Trustees prior to write off.